 (2) The manual verification process is required when the automated check or initial inspection of an individual's documentation, or information provided from such documentation, reveals material discrepancies.

 (3) Material discrepancies are defined as obvious irregularities in name, date of birth or country of birth.
 A slight difference in the spelling of a name is not normally a material difference.

-(4) To conduct a manual verification the CDJFS shall mail the following documents to USCIS:
+(4) To conduct a manual verification the county agency shall mail the following documents to USCIS:

 (i) The G-845 is used to verify the status of an alien for official purposes of a government agency not participating in the SAVE program.

 (ii) The G-845S is submitted in conjunction with the G-845 to request verification and cannot be used alone.

 (b) A copy of the individual's original immigration documentation.